webmarkyn/to-do-js/README.md

 # To-Do List

 this is a microverse project that comes after having learned `Objects`, `Factories`, and `Modules`.
-The goal of this project is create a To-do list with the possibility of add each task into different projects and also apply the basics of CRUD.
+The goal of this project is create a to-do list that allows users to add each task into different projects while applying the basics of CRUD.

 you can find the original description in [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/todo-list)